Aria-vero-s/pianist/README.md

 ### 3. Lessons
 - A section providing text and a list of lesson details.
 - Easily customizable to add or modify lesson information.
+- The testimonial section includes a JavaScript carousel that allows users to view one testimonial at a time.
+The control buttons facilitate navigation between testimonials, enabling users to effortlessly move forward or backward in the carousel.

 ### 4. Contact Form
 - A functional contact form using [Email.js](https://www.emailjs.com/) for sending messages to the pianist's email.